 Pigs are sure to bring a curious, affectionate demeanor to the farm.
 It probably depends who you talk to as far as being considered the easiest livestock to raise.

-Although they aren’t always the easiest farm animals to keep and they aren’t small farm animals, they sure are fun!
+Although they aren’t small farm animals, they sure are fun!

-To learn more about raising pigs, including housing, feed requirements, and care, check out this article on how to raise pigs.
+This article by Insteading.com will teach you about housing, feed requirements, and care for how to raise pigs.
 What are you raising on your homestead?
 I’d love to hear about it in the comments!

 Pin this for later!